MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-organization-app.md

 ms.topic: tutorial
 ms.service: powerbi
 ms.subservice: powerbi-developer
-ms.date: 03/03/2021
+ms.date: 03/04/2021
 ---

 # Tutorial: Embed a Power BI report in an application for your organization

-In this tutorial you'll learn how to embed a Power BI report in an application for your organization.
+In this tutorial, you'll learn how to embed a Power BI report in an application for your organization.
 Embedding Power BI content (such as reports, dashboards and tiles) in an app for your organization, is also known as an *app owns data* solution.
 In this solution, your users need to authenticate against Power BI with their own credentials.

 In this tutorial, you'll learn how to embed: